brettz9/filebrowser-electron/README.md

 1. Fix column view and local sticky note creation at root
 1. Allow escape key in column view (or clicking off folder at root) to show local sticky for root
+1. Investigate why icons on context menu are no longer visible in context-isolated code